-You can click on the name of any of these activity types for a definition and additional information on how to report learners and hours of instruction:
+You can click on the name of any of these activity formats for a definition and additional information on how to report learners:

 - Regularly Scheduled Series